lucasbasquerotto/ext-cloud/files/s3/README.md

 _Schema:_ [s3-cli.schema.yml](s3-cli.schema.yml)

-The below example will create a s3 configuration file at `s3/config` in the pod repository directory of `my_pod` based on the template.
+The below example will create an S3 configuration file at `s3/config` in the pod repository directory of `my_pod` based on the template.

 ```yaml
 pods: